 Use your current network for a warm intro:

 Rick Marini, the founder of Branch Out and Tickle, was one of last year’s most accomplished speakers at Hustle Con.
-He sold Tickle for $100 million, founded one of the fastest growing social networks in the world, and is an extremely successful angel investor…so he gets literally 100’s of emails a day.
+He sold Tickle for $100 million, founded one of the fastest growing social networks in the world, and is an extremely successful angel investor….so he gets literally 100’s of emails a day.

 To contact Rick, I used a mutual connection using this 5-step process.
 Sure, it’s mostly common sense, but you’d be shocked at how many people fail after steps 3, 4, and 5.

-Step 1: Find your target’s Linkedin account
+Method A: Find your target’s Linkedin account

 Simple enough, right?